eviltester/thingifier/docs/repository-sqlite-migration-audit.md

 - data populator and JSON import paths;
 - admin/debug/export views and reporting;
-- Challenger persistence/session restore;
-- GUI data explorer pages;
+- legacy data populators that have not implemented `RepositoryDataPopulator`;
-- relationship URL fallback paths.
+- relationship write URL fallback paths.

+The default Todo API and Todo Manager seed populators now implement `RepositoryDataPopulator`, so SQLite-backed Todo apps can seed through repository writes without first hydrating `ERInstanceData`.

+The base GUI data explorer list/detail pages now read via `ThingRepository` and render relationship sections via `ThingRepository.listRelatedInstances(...)`.

-These are acceptable for this phase, but they are the next places to reduce if memory efficiency needs to extend beyond simple entity API operations.
+These remaining compatibility paths are acceptable for this phase, but they are the next places to reduce if memory efficiency needs to extend beyond simple entity reads and Todo-style population.

 ## Test Helpers